Satellite-Layer/Friends-Are-Assets/README.md

 # Friends-Are-Assets
-Allow users to join stock portfolios in a shared dashboard.
+Friends Are Assets is a project to allow users to join stock portfolios in a shared dashboard.